FMI logo

 To avoid collisions in a simulation system with several XCP services, it can be necessary for the FMU importer to override the default port number the FMU listens on, which was assigned by the FMU exporter in the XCP slave implementation and in the A2L file (see Section 3.4).

 Besides the listen port number, the user may also want to change or restrict the listen IP address, which is the IP address of the network interface to which the socket of the XCP service is bound and where it is listening for XCP client commands.
-In most cases, the listen IP address will be set to INADDR_ANY, i.e., 0.0.0.0, allowing connections from any available network interface.
-However, it is possible to restrict the XCP service to, e.g., only allow local connections by setting the listen IP address to 127.0.0.1.
+In many cases, the listen IP address will be set to INADDR_ANY (0.0.0.0 for IPv4, :: for IPv6), allowing connections from any available network interface.
+However, it is possible to restrict the XCP service to listen only on a single interface.
+This is commonly done with the loopback addresses (127.0.0.1 for IPv4 and ::1 for IPv6), to only allow local connections.

 Furthermore, it is likely valuable for the user to have the possibility to deactivate the internal XCP service to avoid certain problems with the environment, e.g., with anti-virus software or firewalls or when running the FMU in a container.
 The importer might also want to use an external XCP service even when an internal XCP service is available.